We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Schedules are published four weeks before the course starts.
 You can search for your schedule online.

-Keep in mind: If you are having trouble finding the right schedule, try narrowing your search by adding the semester you started your studies.
+If you are having trouble finding the right schedule, try narrowing your search by adding the semester you started your studies.
 For example, if you started your studies in the autumn of 2022, add 22H.
 Or, if you started in the spring semester of 2022, type in 22V.
+In some cases you will need to search for the course code instead.

 Add your schedule to your phone